cnag-aat/assembly_pipeline/README.md

 ``meryl union-sum output {output.meryl_all} {input.input_run}``

-- Align ONT (Minimap2): it aligns the reads using minimap2 and outputs the alignment either in bam or in paf.gz formats.
+- **Align ONT (Minimap2):** it aligns the reads using minimap2 and outputs the alignment either in bam or in paf.gz formats.
 It uses the minimap2 conda environment specified in the configfile

 ``minimap2 -{params.align_opts} -t {threads} {input.genome} {input.reads} ``

-- Align Illumina (BWA-MEM): it aligns the reads with BWA-mem and outputs a bam file
+- **Align Illumina (BWA-MEM):** it aligns the reads with BWA-mem and outputs a bam file

 ``bwa mem -Y {params.options} -t {threads} {input.genome} {input.reads} | samtools view -Sb - | samtools sort -@ {threads} -o {output.mapping} -``

 2- Assembly

-- Flye (default)
+- **Flye (default)**.
+It is run by default, if you don't want the pipeline to run it, you can give `--no-flye` option when creating the config.
+It uses the conda environment specified in the config.
+By default it is set to 2 polishing iterations and gives the genome-size estimate that has been given when creating the config.
+Extra options can be provided with the `--flye-opts`.

+``flye --{params.readtype} {input.reads} -o {params.outdir}out -t {threads} -i {params.pol_iterations} {params.other_flye_opts} ``

 - Nextdenovo (if turned on)